strict-types/strict-types/README.md

-# Stens: rust implementation of strict encoding schema
+# Rust implementation of strict encoding schema (STENS)

 Strict encoding is a deterministic schema-base binary serialization format used for consensus protocols, networking, AluVM and long-term data storage.